vippsas/vipps-woocommerce/readme.txt

 Add block to support new interactivity-API based minicart for Express Checkout Handle swedish and finnish phone numbers correctly when canonicalizing Fix customer prefill in Checkout
+Show Express Checkout button in cart if the settings say so, even with Vipps Checkout active

 == Frequently Asked Questions ==